FormidableLabs/radium/README.md

 ## Importing Radium

 As of `v0.22.x`, Radium is built as an ECMAScript Modules-first project.
 We now have a `package.json:module` entry pointing to our library files with `import|export` statements instead of CommonJS `require`s.
-We still support CommonJS `require`'s with a special `package.json:main` entry pointing to root `index.js` to smooth over this transition.
+We still support CommonJS `require`s with a special `package.json:main` entry pointing to root `index.js` to smooth over this transition.
 The basic takeaways are:

 If you are using **ESM** with **webpack** or **`@std/esm`** with **Node.js**, imports like the following work fine without any gotchas: